rweichler/aite/README.md

 I don't care about backwards compatibility.

-#### Building my projects

-Make sure this is updated, or else shit will break.
+* Building my projects: Make sure this is updated, or else shit will break.

-#### Building your projects
+* Building your projects: Don't.

-Don't update this, or else shit will break.

 # Dependencies